Merle Allin

 Allin was also bass player in late 70s Boston punk group Thrills (a.k.a.
 City Thrills), who released several singles and were the subject of a later CD discography.
 He subsequently joined the band Cheater Slicks, and played bass guitar on their debut album On Your Knees.

 Allin also appears in the full-length Allin family documentary GG Allin: All in the Family (2018), directed by Sami Saif.

-Outside of his work as a musician, Allin is a noted collector of serial killer memorabilia and was featured in two installments of Soft White Underbelly.
+Outside of his work as a musician, Allin is a noted collector of serial killer memorabilia and was featured in three installments of Soft White Underbelly.